jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/acf-gravityforms-add-on/readme.txt

 == Changelog ==

-Further changes can be found in the [changelog](https://github.com/DannyvanHolten/acf-gravityforms-add-on/blob/master/CHANGELOG.md)
+A detailed list of changes to the plugin can be found in the [changelog](https://github.com/SayHelloGmbH/acf-gravityforms-add-on/blob/master/CHANGELOG.md) at Github.